NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Developers have families also.
 We have our bills to pay.

 Dont be responsible for exploitation of developers and artists.
-If you want to use the source code for commercial use.
 Please pay the license fee.
 For more information please visit https://nearbyshops.co

 <img src="https://github.com/SumeetMoray/Nearby-Shops-End-User-Android-app/blob/master/media/nearby-shops-logo-small.png" width="140">